Kentucky Forward LLC

 Lending his expertise in community journalism as a senior advisor to KyForward’s reporting, editing and marketing staff is Gene Clabes, a UK School of Journalism graduate, award-winning reporter, and former owner/publisher of a group of award-winning community weeklies in Northern Kentucky.
 Gene’s other consuming interest is horses.
 A thoroughbred owner, trainer and breeder, he was equine director for the Kentucky Equine Education Project for five years.
 He has also been a college-level teacher of journalism and served as president of the Kentucky Press Association.
 A native of Henderson, he started in journalism in high school as a sports reporter for The Gleaner, was managing editor of The Kernel as a student at UK, was an award-winning education reporter for The Evansville Courier and government reporter for The Evansville Press.
 He was inducted into the Kentucky Journalism Hall of Fame in 2004 and was awarded the Distinguished Alumni Award by the University of Kentucky College of Communications in 2005.

-Glenn Osborne , Sports Editor
+Glenn Osborne , News/Sports Editor

 Art Lander Jr., Outdoor Editor